thomaspijper/todo/README.md

 * `todo list` lists all tasks.
 * `todo sort` groups tasks by color and sorts them by colors of the rainbow (red -> purple).
 Within each group, tasks are sorted by due date.
 Note: this operations renumbers the IDs of the tasks.
 * `todo undo` undoes the latest change to tasks.
 10 undoes are available.
+* `todo info` displays info about the program, such as the version number.
 * `todo help` displays how this program can be used.

 ## Data location